pmbmc/awsgluedocs/docs/quickstart.md

 themselves.
 Control-M performs the triggering, monitoring and supplied completion status and information of the jobs.

 Note:
-    The current job type has been tested on Linux
+    The current job type has been tested on Linux and Windows

  #### Return to AWS Glue plugin Introduction